 But there’s still more work to be done!

+1. Potential authors must first submit a lesson proposal to CALI.
 Before submitting a proposal, it is recommended that you review the CALI Legal Research Topic Grid as well as the White Paper The Origin of the CALI Topic Grid.
 Also, please check the list of removed lessons; some older lessons have been pulled from the CALI library if they are no longer considered pedagogically needed or if the lesson is outdated.

 A successful lesson proposal will contain the following components: